 Lemon Mousse was one of those recipes that have been made in my kitchen every winter for the last five years and somehow this was the first time I shared it on here.
 It’s one of those dishes that comes together quickly and is zesty and light enough to consume after those heavy winter dishes that warm up after braving the howling icy wind.

-Lattice pie’s aren’t a thing in New Zealand.
-In fact, sweet pies aren’t really a thing at all.
+Sweet pies aren’t really a thing at all in New Zealand.
 If you’re eating a pie, it’s going to be filled with meat.
 That’s how we pie and I cannot tell you how much I miss those pieces of my homeland.
 But since discovering fruit pie’s are such a big thing in other parts of the world it seemed only too good an opportunity not to try lattice with the delectable filling of Strawberry and Rhubarb.
 This pie was bursting with flavor and has definitely been added to the make again list!

 Sometimes recipes come to me at the oddest moments and this pie was one.
 One morning while still adjusting my eyes to a new day the notion of coffee and blueberry pie came to me and not long later this was whipped up.
 This works in a subtle way the flavors combine and this will impress coffee and non coffee drinkers alike.